Skip to content

 Generate a fully typed client SDK from your collection definitions:

-rebase generate_sdk
+rebase generate-sdk

 This creates TypeScript types for all your entities, so you get autocomplete and type checking when using the client.
+Both scalar foreign keys and relation objects are included in the generated Database types.